luiscoco/CSS_Sample1-preprocessors-comparison/readme.md

 ```
 npm run start
 ```
-4. Navigate to the URL
+4. Navigate to the URL: http://localhost:1234

 5. To make the comparison of using the CSS preprocessor uncomment/comment the style file in the index.html file
 ```HTML